php-fig/fig-standards/proposed/psr-storage/README.md

 Storage Interface
 ================

 This proposal is to establish a standard in storage libraries.
-Documentation is heavily based on the Logger Interface accepted PSR.

 The goal is to establish a standard in read, write, update and delete operations on storage libraries and/or interfaces.
 Applications, frameworks and libraries